People have all sorts of motivations for doing an Ancestry DNA test. One popular reason is to search for Native American Ancestry, or to confirm it.

 Fun fact: There is evidence that some of these original Native Americans actually migrated back to Asia to stay!
 Scientists are able to determine that this occurred through the study of mitochondrial DNA.

 Does Ancestry test for Native American?

 Ancestry DNA will pick up on your Native American ethnicity, as long as it is higher than 0%.
-This is what it will look like if you have some show up in yours:
+This is what it could look like if you have inherited DNA from a Native American ancestor: